morgankelehar/SQL/Create Databases/Airlines.md

 expanded upon to add entities for the company, specific planes, seat numbers, and more.

 ## ERD Diagrams
+I used LucidChart to create three ERD diagrams to help with the creation of my 'Airlines' database.

 ### ERD Level 0:
+I started with an ERD level 0 diagram to show the main tables and their relationships to one another with the data used.
+I ended up with five tables in my database; customer, ticket, airport, flight, and employees.
 ![erd0](https://github.com/user-attachments/assets/5f47caf6-87bf-46f2-8e11-660d65597458)

 ### ERD Level 1:
+For the level 1 ERD diagram, I expanded upon the level 0 by adding the columns that would be represented in each table.
+The level 1 diagram further establishes the relationships between the tables with the introduction of the primary and foreign keys and how they connect tables together.
+There is also an introduction to the 'Employee Details' table which serves as a connector to the flight and employee tables due to there fact that each employee has many flights.
 ![erd1](https://github.com/user-attachments/assets/3896ab7f-4c96-4be4-b15f-fcc6d1000fef)

 ### ERD Level 2:
+The ERD level 2 diagram is very similar to the level 1 except it adds in the data type for each column.
 ![erd2](https://github.com/user-attachments/assets/76f277fe-d74c-41c9-a111-b5c0a140e99e)

 ## Tables
+For the tables section of the project, I used information created in the ERD diagrams to create these tables.
+Each table was created with a primary key and each column had a corresponding datatype.
+Once the table was created, I inserted 10 rows of data for each table, making sure that the datatypes were followed as stated in the ERD diagrams.
+For each table I have attatched an image of the code to create the table and the corresponding description, the code to insert a row of data (one out of the ten was selected), and an image showing all of the rows of data in the table.

 ### Customers Table:
 <img width="376" alt="customers1" src="https://github.com/user-attachments/assets/e827f099-9a26-4bd5-aa61-484d8a243263">